slacgismo/gismo-cloud-deploy/README.md

 * [Free 30-day trial](https://www.mosek.com/products/trial/)
 * [Personal academic license](https://www.mosek.com/products/academic-licenses/)

-Include `MOSEK` licence file `mosek.lic` under folder `./gismoclouddeploy/services/server/licence`.
-The licence file is required to prove you have the licence.
+**NOTE** If developers defined `MOSEK` in `config.yaml` file.
+Please include `MOSEK` licence file `mosek.lic` under folder `./gismoclouddeploy/services/cli/config/licence`.
+This lic file will upload to a temporary S3 folder and downlad into AWS EKS in run-time.
+The lic file will be deleted after process is done.

+---
+## Code block

+Custom code:

+Developers can build and run its own code in this application.
+In order to pass developer's custom code block to this application, the code block has to be inside the `./gismoclouddeploy/services/cli/config/code-templates` folder.
+The `entrypoint` function in `entrypoint.py` file is the start function of this application.
+When this application build images, it copies all the files inside `code-templates`folder and paste them to docker images.
+When developer invoke `run-files` commnad, this application pass config parameters from `server` service to `worker` service, and trigger `entrypoint` function in `entrypoint.py` file.
+Developers can includes any files or self defined python modules in `code-templates` folder.
+Those files, sub-folder and modules will be copied to the docker images as well.

+Please check the `entrypoint.py` files to get more informations of input parametes.

+Python packages:

+Please defined necessary python packages in `requirements.txt` under `./gismoclouddeploy/services/cli/config/code-templates`.
+This file will be copied to docker images, and the application will install python packages based on it.
+Somce packages are necessary to run flask server and celery worker.
+Please do not remove it.
+Please check `requirements.txt` to get more details.

+---

 ## Build and push images

 The AWS EKS hosts services based on the ECR images.
-If developers modify any code inside the server folder, developers have to build and push new images to ECR to see the changes.
+If developers modify any code inside the `code-templates` folder, developers have to build and push new images to ECR to see the changes.

+Developers can use`run-files` command wih [-b|--build] optino to build temporary images for quick start.
+However, this temporary images will be deleted after processing.
+If developers would like to preserver images, the `build-images` command can build and push images to ECR for next usage.
-In order to build images, developers have to use `build-images` command.
-This command is a python wrapper function to invoke `docker-compose build` command in shell.
+The `build-images` command is a python wrapper function to invoke `docker-compose build` command in shell.

 ~~~
-Usage: main.py build-images [OPTIONS]
+Usage: gcd build-images [OPTIONS]

   Build image from docker-compose and push to ECR